EmilHernvall/UglyLang/README.md

     (return-type)(param-type param-name, ...)

 Functions are always stored in a variable.
-When first declaring a function, the "func" type indicator can be used.
-In any other case the full signature has to be used.

 For example: